BobbyLeonard/Python-Real-Time-Monitor/README.md

 # Python-Real-Time-Monitor

 Collects CPU and RAM usage data, appends to a pandas dataframe, then display a live matplotlib PNG graph of RAM and CPU % usage over time.
 Comes in 2 versions.

-The GUI version uses tkinter as an interface to display the graph.
+>The GUI version uses tkinter as an interface to display the graph.

-The Webapp version uses Flask and serves an auto refreshing image from your ip on port 80.
+>The Webapp version uses Flask and serves an auto refreshing page from your ip on port 80.
+>index.html should be put in a folder called templpates which should be in
+>the same folder as Python-Real-Time-Monitor-WebApp.py

 ![alt text](https://github.com/BobbyLeonard/Python-Utilisation-Monitor/blob/master/sns.jpg)